Human Error Accounts for Over 95 Percent of Security Incidents, Reports IBM

 The report found that the United States is typically one of the largest targets in the underground market for stolen credit card theft and retail breaches, due in part to its status as one of the last remaining countries using magnetic strip credit cards.

 The report also did some hypothetical mathematical calculations based on potential per-industry costs, finding, for example, millions of breached credit card numbers could cost a major retailer more than $100 million in direct costs.
-Read more about retail data breaches in Target Breach: Vendor Password Exploit and POS Malware: A PCI Nightmare.
+Read more about retail data breaches in Target Breach: Vendor Password Exploit.

 Similarly, on a slightly smaller scale but still just as devastating could be a university with 40k breached records could end up losing $5.4 million.
 For Arizona-based Maricopa County Community College, they ponied up nearly $20 million, about triple the originally estimated costs after they suffered a data breach that exposed the records of nearly 2.5 million current and former students, employees and vendors.
 Find out more about that incident in College Data Breach Triples in Cost to Nearly $20 Million; Tuition Raised.